top of page

 Multi-spectral surface characterization

 Aircraft- and space-based remote sensing are powerful tools for identifying and characterizing landforms.
 These methods are applied toward identifying and classifying periglacial hydrologic systems as well as natural hazard detection.
-Current research also includes developing and advancing human- and lander-scale geophysical techniques.
+Current research includes developing and advancing LiDAR, long-wavelength infrared, optical, and radar remote sensing techniques.

 The geologic mapping campaign of Ceres produced the first global map of a dwarf planet in our solar system.
 Ongoing geomorphological mapping continues to reveal details about the fine-scale structure of this icy world's surface and provides vital context for understanding local to regional scale surface processes.